Get

 1. Find the Ball

-jug mix dog playing with ball
+jack russell pug mix (jug) playing with a ball

 Image Credit: Collins Unlimited, Shutterstock